-Powerlifting specific plates also known as competition plates or Powerlifting discs are designed for people who are training for competitive Powerlifting or specializes in Strength Sports.
-These plates are manufactured to conform to highest quality standards.
+Powerlifting plates, also known as competition plates or Powerlifting discs, are designed for people who are training for competitive Powerlifting or specializes in Strength Sports.
+These plates are manufactured to conform to the highest quality standards.
 They offer minimal weight deviation, slimness and good looks for even better price.

 - Classic Thin Powerlifting Plates